 Lectures and hands-on experiments are supplemented by tours of Columbia's research laboratories and visits to locations such as The Museum of Natural History, The National Museum of Mathematics (MoMath), and The Intrepid Sea, Air & Space Museum.

 Please note that hands-on work for this class is conducted in a traditional classroom rather than in a laboratory.

 Students who have already taken physics might be interested in Investigations in Theoretical and Experimental Physics or Astronomy and Astrophysics.

-Prachi Patel is a Ph.D. student in Columbia's Zuckerman Mind Brain Behavior Institute.
-She holds a master’s of science degree in electrical engineering from Columbia University and a bachelor’s in technology from Nirma University in India.
+Prachi Patel is a Ph.D. candidate in Columbia's Zuckerman Mind Brain Behavior Institute.
+She holds a Master’s of science degree in electrical engineering from Columbia University, a Master's of philosophy focused on auditory neuroscience from Columbia University, and a bachelor’s in technology from Nirma University in India.
 Her scientific research consists of investigating how speech and music are encoded in the human brain.
 She looks at signals recorded from the brain to infer the encoding of this information and the workings of brain circuitry.
-Prachi’s scientific findings are published in international science journals such as Cell Reports and eLife, and she has presented her work at several international conferences including SfN, APAN, and ARO.
+Prachi’s scientific findings are published in international science journals such as Cell Reports and eLife, and she has presented her work and won awards at several international conferences including SfN, APAN, and ARO.
 She is also a review editor for Frontiers for Young Minds, an open access scientific journal that brings the latest research in real time to school children.